 - A detailed and realistic line-item budget (maximum 1 page).
 Similar to your budget justification, please work with your unit’s business manager and refer to the budget section of the application guidelines for additional details;

 - Budget Justification (maximum 250 words).
 It is important to work with your unit’s business manager in developing your proposal’s budget.
 The budget justification should explain the necessity of each item.
 In addition, please list any other potential or pending sources of funding and indicate the status of those applications/requests.
 Please refer to the budget section of the application for additional details;

 - Your C.V. highlighting any activities you think are applicable to the proposal;

 - A cover sheet that includes the signature of your unit’s Head/Director indicating full endorsement of the project, including any departmentally located initiatives, new courses, matching funds, etc., that are mentioned in the proposal.

 Questions about the program or the application can be directed to Vice Dean Kim Jones (firstname.lastname@example.org).

-Awardees will be notified approximately four weeks after the deadline.
+Awardees will be notified approximately five weeks after the deadline.
 Grant funds must be used within one calendar year from the date of notification.